thesarahmeister/workshops/about.md

 <p class="message">

-  **Code As Manuscript** is an group that teaches a series of workshops on rethinking how code and analyses are structured, and how to implement it.
+  <b>Code As Manuscript</b> is a group that teaches a series of workshops on
+  rethinking how code and analyses are structured, and how to implement it.
 Our mission is to provide training to researchers and scientists on how to make their analyses more reproducible and to